Kashiwazaki Fireworks Festival Tour 2026

 Day 2 Tour Highlights

-After breakfast on your own, explore this charming village.
-Visit Jonnobi Hot Spring Resort, renowned for the skin-beautifying properties of its reddish-brown sodium bicarbonate spring waters.
+After breakfast on your own, visit Jonnobi Hot Spring Resort, renowned for the skin-beautifying properties of its reddish-brown sodium bicarbonate spring waters.
 Enjoy a slow morning of relaxation at this day-trip hot spring, and some of the delicious food on offer in the restaurant located on-site.

 Day 3 Tour Highlights